 - Talking With Your Partner’s Family

-Perhaps you’ve been dating someone for a while and are thinking this person may be the one with whom you want to spend the rest of your life.
-This is a major life decision, and you should seriously consider if this person is the right one for you in the long term.
-Although there are many reasons to pursue a relationship that is deeper and more connected than previous ones, adding the fact that you have a bleeding disorder to the mix brings new considerations.
+Perhaps you’ve been dating someone for a while and are seriously considering if this person is the right one for you in the long term.
+While there are many reasons to pursue a relationship that is deeper than previous ones, adding a bleeding disorder to the mix brings special considerations.